 The React MultiViewCalendar component offers a user interface with multiple calendars side by side to enable end users to select a range of dates spanning over multiple months.
-The component by default has an end and a start date, and dates can be selected across any range of dates.
+The component by default has an end and a start date, and dates can be selected across any time range.

 For scenarios that require UI elements to be disabled until a certain requirement has been met, the KendoReact MultiViewCalendar can be disabled with a single property and can be toggled on or off.
 This ensures that the React MultiViewCalendar prevents any interaction and showcases a clear visual indication that the component is disabled.